Advanced Courses – Pastoral Studies

 RLE 725: MINISTRY TO FAMILIES IN THE FACE OF LOSS

 The course addresses issues of loss and mourning experienced by families as a result of physical and mental disability, job loss, aging, illness, and death.
 It presents an understanding of the psychological and relational impact of loss with particular reference to those who minister to families in the face of loss.

 RLE 730: UNDERSTANDING THE HUMAN ENCOUNTER WITH DEATH

-This experientially oriented course will explore contemporary psychological approaches to death, dying, and bereavement from a spiritual perspective.
-Through a variety of learning modalities, including lectures, discussion, guest speakers, videos, personal sharing, journal writing, meditation, and other self-awareness exercises, we will focus on four interrelated areas: 1) personal grief journey; 2) the psychology of death and bereavement; 3) specific skills in ministering to the dying and bereaved, and; 4) human mortality, life after death, and questions of “ultimate concern.”
+This experientially-oriented course explores contemporary psychological approaches to death, dying, and bereavement from a spiritual perspective.
+Through a variety of learning modalities, including lectures, discussion, guest speakers, videos, personal sharing, journal writing, meditation, and other self-awareness exercises, the course focuses on four interrelated areas: 1) personal grief journey; 2) the psychology of death and bereavement; 3) specific skills in ministering to the dying and bereaved; and 4) human mortality, life after death, and questions of “ultimate concern.”

 RLE 731: PSYCHE, SPIRIT, AND THE QUEST FOR WHOLENESS

 The course explores the meeting of psychology and religion in the works of C.G.
 Jung, Abraham Maslow, and other contemporary transpersonal psychologists.
 The course investigates specific methods for actualizing one’s spiritual potential.
 Through lectures, readings, class discussions, and journal writing, students examine the process of coming to wholeness in their lives, in their ministry, and with the culture as a whole.